PissingerAlexander/natural--/README.md

 # Optional: clean the project folder
 make clean

-# To delete clean the whole project
+# To clean the whole project including the interpreter executable
 make purge
 ```